JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ### Search results should also include replies
-- Currently it only queries for posts and not replies
+- Currently it only queries for posts and not replies #DONE
+##### This needs more work as it fetches the limit from both posts and replies so it fetches double as many items per fetch trigger

 ### Trends should also include replies
-- Include replies in the trend fetching endpoint
+- Include replies in the trend fetching endpoint #DONE
 ## Image upload icon
 - The icon is not in line with the other icons #DONE